 Christchurch endorses the ethos of Forest School.
 Forest School provides opportunities for children to engage with nature and the outdoor environment in a safe, secure and hands on way.
 Children experience exploring, playing and learning which helps develop independence, high self esteem, team work and respect for the environment.
 Children learn to take risks and make their own risk assessments within the boundaries of safety.
-Forest School is special because it plans for personalised learning including schematic learning (patterns of behavior, e.g. Trajectory, Transporting, Enclosure, Enveloping, Rotation, Circularity and Connection).
+Forest School is special because it plans for personalised learning including schematic learning (patterns of behaviour, e.g. Trajectory, Transporting, Enclosure, Enveloping, Rotation, Circularity and Connection).
 Forest School is being delivered across Britain and many other countries to ensure our next generation are equipped for conserving our natural world in the future.

 - To promote environmental awareness and encourage respect and responsibility for the natural world.